Bruno Koba

 The Bottom Line

-The next time markets drop and you feel the urge to "wait for things to settle down," remember those numbers.
-Missing just a handful of the market's best days can devastate decades of returns.
-And those best days almost always arrive when things feel the scariest.
+The next time markets drop and you feel the urge to wait for things to settle down, remember those numbers.
+Missing just a handful of the best days can devastate decades of returns — and those best days almost always arrive when things feel the scariest.
+The most powerful strategy isn't complicated: show up, stay invested, let time work for you.

 2026 Gaus, Inc. DBA Astor.
 Gaus, Inc. is an SEC-registered investment adviser.
 Registration with the U.S. Securities and Exchange Commission does not imply a certain level of skill or training.
 Investment advisory services are provided by Gaus, Inc. DBA Astor pursuant to a written investment advisory agreement with each client.
 Astor provides non-discretionary investment advisory services only.
 All investments involve risk, including possible loss of principal, and past performance does not guarantee future results.